Dunedin Rotary Triathlon

 TRIATHLON - ¼ MILE SWIM:

 The swim takes place along the middle of Honeymoon Island beach.
 The swim is a triangle course starting and finishing on the beach.
 The depth of the water ranges from very shallow near the shore to 8-12 feet, depending on the tide.
-If you need to move inside the buoys to rest you may NOT make a forward motion.
+If you need to move inside the buoys to rest, you may NOT make a forward motion.
 You may only make forward motion once you have regained a position on the course.
-Please note before you head to swim start to count how many rows in or out your bike rack is positioned so you are not confused when you enter T1.
+Please note that before you head to the swim start, count how many rows in or out your bike rack is positioned, so you are not confused when you enter T1.

 DUATHLON - 5K RUN:

-The first mile of the run course goes along the coastline on the hard asphalt of the parking lots along the west coast of the island.
-The second mile of the run takes you onto a hard-packed trail near the beach and into the shady and remote trails of Osprey Trailhead.
-The final mile leads you out of Osprey and back onto the asphalt of the parking lot to the finish line.
-Please note before you head to run start to count how many rows in or out your bike rack is positioned so you are not confused when you enter T1.
+The run course starts out of Transition through the Parking Lots and along the island's west coast.
+It's sunny, easy, and GORGEOUS.
+The second mile of the run takes you onto a hard-packed trail near the shady and remote trails of the Osprey Trailhead.
+The final mile leads you out of Osprey and back onto the asphalt of the roads and parking lot to the finish line.
+It's a great run, and we receive great accolades from the triathletes for this portion of the course.
+Please note that before you head to run, start counting how many rows in or out your bike rack is positioned, so you are not confused when you enter T1.

 AQUABIKE - SWIM / BIKE: